 Virtual reality has been round for a few decades though a new breed of consumer VR technology is launching this year.
 I first came across this at Sheffield DocFest documentary festival in the summer of 2015.
 The exhibition included a few computer-generated VR experiences and a few 360 documentaries by the VR production company Vrse.
 360 video is as the name implies.
 360 degrees of video recorded simultaneously and then viewed with a VR headset.
 I had seen the Ted talk by Chris Milk of Vrse who described 360 documentary as the ultimate empathy machine.
 I can see why.
 The realism and immersiveness can create more connection with the characters and make you care more.
 At BVE 2016, Britain’s largest video production industry event there was more discussion of virtual reality.
-This time it was about the practical and corporate applications of 360 video.
-Training, marketing and branding.
+This time it was about the practical and corporate applications of 360 video in training, marketing and branding.
 Corporate video production is my business so this was intriguing.
 The highlight for me though was a panel discussion and live VR demonstration of a project called Hack the Planet.
 An exhilarating, psychedelic fly-through with soundtrack by film composer Simon Boswell that made me want to dance.
 The whole thing was inspiring.
 Enough to go out and buy a new Samsung S7, Gear VR and 360 camera.

 Hackstock – Festival of Immersive Media

 Hackstock was an ancillary event to the London sci fi festival held over the May bank holiday weekend 2016 and organised by the people behind the Hack the Planet project.
 4 days of loosely arranged discussions, networking and VR demos.
 James, one of the organisers preferred to call them immersive experiences.
 The term virtual reality can attract some debate over what it actually refers to.
-Some purists consider media for google cardboard without position tracking to be not true VR.
+Most consider media for google cardboard without position tracking to be not true VR.
 The same for 360 video.
 Whatever you call it, there is a growing interest in these multimedia experiences that create a feeling of presence, displacing our sense of place and time.
 This emerging scene brings together a diverse collection of interests.
 Hackers, filmmakers, artists, games and content developers, musicians, sci-fi enthusiasts, counterculturalists and explorers of consciousness.

 360 film and video.
 The end of cinema?